 With the quantile parameter fixed at $\tau = 0.60$, the quantile gradient-boosting procedure in~R ran efficiently.
 The shrinkage value was set to 0.0001, the interaction depth to~6, and the minimum number of observations in a terminal node to~6.
 These values were chosen to foster slow convergence so that the right tail of the temperature distribution would be fitted more accurately.
-Using 2022 as a holdout sample to protect against overfitting indicated that approximately 27{,}000 iterations were appropriate for these data.\footnote { With a substantially larger shrinkage value, many fewer iterations might have been adequate.
+Using 2021 data as a holdout sample \footnote { Recall that the 2021 data were used to obtain lagged values for the predictors during the earliest 2 weeks of the training data.
+The construction these lagged values precedes the training. } to protect against overfitting indicated that approximately 27{,}000 iterations were appropriate for these data.\footnote { With a substantially larger shrinkage value, many fewer iterations might have been adequate.
 However, the best shrinkage value could not be known in advance, and empirical tuning encourages ``cherry picking'' that can undermine later statistical inference \parencite{Kuchibhotla2022}. }

 Figure~\ref{fig:fit} plots the observed 2~p.m.\ temperatures against their fitted values.
 The relationship is roughly linear and positive; observed and fitted values tend to increase together.
 Clustering around the smoothed fitted line is somewhat tighter when the fitted values exceed the melting point, with residuals rarely larger than about $\pm2^{\circ}\mathrm{C}$.
 This results in part from the larger cost for underfitting imposed by the target quantile $\tau = 0.60$.
-There is greater sparsity on either side of the temperature range between approximately $-5^{\circ}\mathrm{C}$ and $0^{\circ}\mathrm{C}$.
+There is greater data sparsity on either side of the temperature range between approximately $-5^{\circ}\mathrm{C}$ and $0^{\circ}\mathrm{C}$.